IceHe/lib/snips/markdown/markdown-style-guide.md

 <!-- 定义词汇的列表 -->

 > **Avoid the definition list extension since it is not present in many implementations nor in CommonMark.**
+>

-Instead, use either:
+> Instead, use either:
+>

-- formatted lists:
+> - Formatted lists:
+>

-    - format the item be defined as either of bold, link or code
+>     - format the item be defined as either of bold, link or code
-    - separate the item from the definition with a colon and a space `:` .
+>     - separate the item from the definition with a colon and a space `:` .
-    - don't align definitions as it is harder to maintain and does not show on the HTML output
+>     - don't align definitions as it is harder to maintain and does not show on the HTML output

 _Good_